TPN Script Reference

 -

-flag:flag~ >=Moderator
+setting:key:value?~ >=Moderator

-Set a bot flag.
+Set a bot setting.

-Flags that currently do things are:
+Settings that currently do things are:

-: disables processing any commands from non-modsno-restarts
+full-stop: disables processing any commands from non-modsnosr: disables song requests

-If the flag argument is prefixed with
+If the key argument is prefixed with

 -